June is National Aboriginal History Month, and this year, the day after National Aboriginal History Month ends activities for Canada 150 begin....

 Identifying as an Indigenous person brings additional layers, complexities, and considerations.
-The added layers of identity can include, but are not limited to: whether or not a person has status, which nation, band, clan, or tribal council or treaty office they belong to, and whether or not they live in their home community or have migrated to an urban centre.
+The added layers of identity can include but are not limited to whether or not a person has status, which nation, band, clan, tribal council or treaty office they belong to, and whether or not they live in their home community or have migrated to an urban centre.

 I feel it’s important to start with how Indigenous Peoples are identified by external agencies, rather than how Indigenous Peoples identify themselves.
 It’s necessary to understand the drive behind these processes and policies - which in essence was to arrive at a point where Indigenous Peoples, as a separate entity, ceased to exist, and were assimilated once and for all.

 I switch to using “Indian” for historical accuracy as that was the legal term used by the federal government and continues to be used in the title of the federal policy that oversees almost every aspect of the life of a status Indian.

 Initially, the criteria used to define who was or was not Indian were quite expansive.
 However, the federal government, over time, realized that narrowing the definition provided an effective means of reducing the number of people who met the criteria thereby advancing their goal of assimilation.

 The first attempt at defining Indians was in 1850 in An Act for the better protection of the Lands and Property of the Indians in Lower Canada.
 The definition of Indian was broad and inclusive

 - “any person of Indian birth or blood,

 - any person reputed to belong to a particular group of Indians,

 - and any person married to an Indian or adopted into an Indian family.“